Hurras al-Din: Hayat Tahrir al-Sham

-On 7 February 2019, members of the Guardians of Religion Organization shot at a car with HTS members inside following tensions in January.
-The Guardians of Religion Organization later signed an agreement following the incident, and the Guardians of Religion Organization apologized for killing an HTS member killed by the gunfire.
-Over the following days afterwards several agreements were made between HTS and the Guardians of Religion Organization to deescalate tensions between the two.
+On 7 February 2019, members of Hurras al-Din shot at a car with HTS members inside following tensions in January.
+Hurras al-Din later signed an agreement following the incident, and Hurras al-Din apologized for killing an HTS member killed by the gunfire.
+Over the following days afterwards several agreements were made between HTS and Hurras al-Din to de-escalate tensions between the two.

-In late October 2019, a faction of the Guardians of Religion Organization led by a cleric named Abu al-Yaman al-Wazzani separated from the Guardians of Religion Organization, and formed a new group called Ansar al-Haq.
-Wazzani and his supporters claimed that the Guardians of Religion Organization had not held up obligations that they believe the Guardians of Religion Organization promised to uphold, and believed the Guardians of Religion Organization was lacking in the enforcement of Sharia law, followers of Wazzani were mostly reported to be former Jund al-Aqsa and Faylaq al-Sham fighters.
+In late October 2019, a faction of Hurras al-Din led by a cleric named Abu al-Yaman al-Wazzani separated from the group, and formed a new group called Ansar al-Haq.
+Wazzani and his supporters claimed that Hurras al-Din had not held up obligations that they believe the group had promised to uphold, and believed Hurras al-Din was lacking in the enforcement of Sharia law.
+Followers of Wazzani were mostly reported to be former Jund al-Aqsa and Faylaq al-Sham fighters.
 Ansar al-Haq was also critical of HTS and its relaxed policy regarding Sharia, believing that HTS allowed immorality and did not implement justice, and also viewed HTS as an oppressive body.
 After the formation of Ansar al-Haq, HTS arrested Wazzani and his followers.
-HTS also holds tensions with Jaysh Khorasan, a group close to the Guardians of Religion Organization.
+HTS also holds tensions with Jaysh Khorasan, a group close to Hurras al-Din.